visualengineers/sci-knowledge-base/README.md

 `... content goes here ...`
 `</details>`

+- **Quiz**
+For any term, concept, or best practice, you can insert a quiz.
+To do so, place a .yml file inside the data/quizzes folder and insert one or more questions as shown in the example.yml.
+Name your file using the title of the page on which the quiz should appear (but downcased and hyphens instead of whitespaces, e.g. "3D Printing" becomes "3d-printing").
+No further action needed, the quiz will be inserted automatically.

 ### Support
 Helpful links for all who have not yet enough or further questions.